zhouwei93/Minesweeper/index.md

 6. If user click a blank field, it will enlarge the field with 3x3 field in center of blank coordinate.

-7. Function start() is to stimulate the game if the coordinate has not been click, then return the function itself,

-else calculate the numbers of mines around the coordinate.
+7. Function start() is to stimulate the game if the coordinate has not been click, then return the function itself,else calculate the numbers of mines around the coordinate.

 8. Function print()is to show the layout